 ‘an insightful book with sparkling wit and humour that will appeal to new and seasoned readers of palaeontology’Dr Anjana Khatwa

 My first book, Beasts Before Us: The Untold Story of Mammal Origins and Evolution, was published in 2020 by Bloomsbury Sigma.
 In it, I tell the tale of the part of the mammal origin story you never get to hear: our most ancient origins in the time of dinosaurs and long before.

 ‘beautifully written debut’The Inquisitive Biologist

 ‘the author also can turn a passage of arresting beauty…If she were to write a novel, I’d want to read it’Wall Street Journal

 Published by Bloomsbury Sigma, you can find Beasts Before Us in all good bookshops.
 Check out #BeastsBeforeUs on twitter.

-I write for online and printed publications as a freelance writer.
-I wrote for The Guardian as part of the Lost Worlds Revisited team; these articles focused on topics in palaeontology and evolution, including new fossils and scientific discoveries, tackling misconceptions, and diversity in science.
-I’m currently working on my second popular science book, there’ll be more information on that in the coming months!
+I write for online and printed publications as a freelance writer, for example I’ve contributed to BBC Science Focus, and I wrote for The Guardian as part of the Lost Worlds Revisited team.
+My articles have focused on topics in palaeontology and evolution, including new fossils and scientific discoveries, tackling misconceptions, and diversity in science.
+I’ve also contributed features on modern women scientists and historical figures such as Elisabeth Anderson Grey (TrowelBlazers).